jonathanhogg/flitter/docs/canvas3d.md

 depth order.
 Using translucency forces an additional render pass for the translucent objects to build up a backface depth/normal buffer.

+Depth-buffer *writing* is turned **off** when rendering instances with transparency.
+This means that all transparent objects will be rendered fully even if they intersect with one another, overlap in non-trivial ways or the depth-sorting calculation results in an incorrect order.
+However, the depth buffer is still honoured for deciding whether a fragment is to be rendered and so instances with transparency occluded by a non-transparent instance will be hidden correctly.

-Instance depth ordering is done by computing a bounding box for the model (aligned on the model axes) and then finding the corner nearest to the camera for each instance.
+Instance depth sorting is done by computing a bounding box for the model (aligned on the model axes) and then finding the corner nearest to the camera for each instance.
 This will generally work for well-spaced models but may fail to derive a correct ordering for close/overlapping models causing transparency to render incorrectly.

-Depth-buffer *writing* is turned **off** when rendering instances with transparency.
-This means that all transparent objects will be rendered fully even if they intersect with one another, overlap in non-trivial ways or the depth-ordering calculation results in an incorrect order.
-However, the depth-buffer is still honoured for deciding whether a fragment is to be rendered and so instances with transparency occluded by a non-transparent instance will be hidden correctly.
+Depth sorting can be controlled for a specific render group with the `depth_sort` attribute.

+Turning off depth sorting will cause all instances to be dispatched to the GPU in an arbitrary order instead of front-to-back or back-to-front.
+For non-transparent objects this will have no visual effect as the depth buffer will resolve overlaps.
+However, for overlapping transparent objects this may result in odd inversions.
+When rendering large numbers of small, non-transparent objects, it may be faster to turn off depth sorting and let the depth buffer handle overlaps.
+If depth buffer testing has been disabled with `depth_test=false`, then depth sorting is also automatically disabled.

 ## Cameras